ZachBebel/HTML5-Auto-Clicker/README.md

 Created for <a href="https://www.facebook.com/superdeluxevideo/videos/459399034404652/" target="_blank">Super Deluxe's Vic Berger's Airhorns For America Campaign</a>.

-This script was designed to work around the server request restriction per page (100ms frequency) by simply running the script in multiple pages simulataneously. <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers" target="_blank">Web Workers</a> were used to enable consistency of click intervals through background threading.
+This script was designed to work around the server request restriction per page (100ms frequency) by simply running the script in multiple pages simulataneously. <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers" target="_blank">Web Workers</a> were used to enable the consistency of click intervals through background threading.

 **To use:**
 1. Visit <a href="http://www.superdeluxe.com/vic" target="_blank">http://www.superdeluxe.com/vic</a> (Chrome works best).